stefanspringer1/SwiftWorkflow/README.md

 }
 ```

 See how the `async` keyword tells us exactly where work might get suspended.
-This is one of the reasons why we took care that logging does not present itself asynchronous, although we have loggers that can be accessed concurrently: Having `async` loggers would lead to ubiquitous `async` functions (as function that calls an `async` function has itself to be an `async` function), but an await statement should express “this piece of work could be suspended, and for good reasons”.[^8]
+This is one of the reasons why we took care that logging does not present itself asynchronous, although we can have loggers that can be accessed concurrently: Having `async` loggers would lead to ubiquitous `async` functions (as function that calls an `async` function has itself to be an `async` function), but an await statement should express “this piece of work could be suspended, and for good reasons”.[^8]

 [^8]: Using actors (with `async` methods) as loggers would also have _advantages_, e.g. making it easy to ensure that the actual logging has happened before continuing.